libvirt/libvirt-dbus/HACKING.md

 Running from git repository
 ---------------------------

-  * The first step is to run autoreconf to create configure script:
+  * The first step is to run meson to create build directory:

     ```
-    ./autogen.sh
+    meson build
     ```

     Now you can compile libvirt-dbus:

     ```
-    make
+    ninja -C build
     ```

-  * Before posting a patch, you should run tests and perform syntax-checking:
+  * Before posting a patch, you should run tests:

     ```
-    make check
+    ninja -C build test
     ```

-    The test tool requires python3, python3-pytest and python3-dbus.
+    The test tool requires python3, python3-pytest, python3-dbus and flake8.

+    It is possible to run only specific test using:

     ```
-    make syntax-check
+    meson test -C build $test-name
     ```

-    To run this flake8 package is required.
+    or a group of tests:

+    ```
+    meson test -C build --suite $label
+    ```

+    For more information see [https://mesonbuild.com/Unit-tests.html#testing-tool](https://mesonbuild.com/Unit-tests.html#testing-tool).

   * To run libvirt-dbus directly from the build dir without installing it